BGR360/TwentyFourSolver/README.md

 ## My Approach

 My idea was to create a more algorithmic approach to the problem.
 How can I make the computer think more like a human?
 When humans are trying to solve a 24 Card, they don't just try every possible combination at random.
 They think of the **factors** of 24 and how they can form them.
 They break the problem down into smaller ones.
 For example, if a card has a 6 in it, a smart human might think, "How can I use the other three numbers to make 4?
 Then I could do 4 * 6 = 24."
-My ultimate goal was to develop an algorithm that could drastically outperform the brute-force algorithm.
+My ultimate goal was to develop an algorithm that could think in this manner and thus drastically outperform the brute-force algorithm.

 ### Generalizing